4 February 2020

 Alternative Dispute Resolution and Online Dispute Resolution

-Businesses and consumers will no longer be able to use the Online Dispute Resolution (ODR) platform after Brexit.
+Businesses and consumers will no longer be able to use the Online Dispute Resolution (ODR) platform from 1 january 2021.
 The ODR platform is an EU website that links consumers with Alternative Dispute Resolution (ADR) providers in the EU.

 You should remove links and references to the ODR platform from your website once the UK has left the EU.